 WHY CONSERVE NORTH TEXAS?

-All this growth means that reducing our energy and water consumption and continuing to improve transportation efficiency will be important to ensuring that increased demands can be met by existing infrastructure.
+The extreme growth in North Texas makes reducing energy and water consumption and improving transportation efficiency critical to ensuring that these increased demands can be met by existing infrastructure.
 Building new infrastructure, whether water reservoirs or electric generating plants, is expensive, time consuming, and potentially disruptive.
-However, if everyone can be a little more conscientious about how we use water, energy, and fuel, North Texas can continue to provide a high quality of life in the future for all residents!
+However, if everyone can be a little more conscientious about how they use water, energy, and fuel, North Texas can continue providing a high quality of life for all residents!

 HOW TO USE THIS WEBSITE

 Conserve North Texas is a regional clearinghouse of resources, tools, and case studies related to water, energy, and transportation efficiency topics.
-These resources are targeted most directly at local governments and other public sector institutions, but it is hoped that other users, whether general public or private industry, will also find these resources valuable.
+These resources are probably most relevant to local governments and other public sector institutions; however, it is hoped that other users, whether general public or private industry, will also find these resources valuable.

 You may browse the resource clearinghouse by Topic Area, Audience, or Resource Type.

-Major Site Areas (Links at Top of Page), include an About Page, Topics Page, Regional Goals, Indicators, and Case Studies.
-A description of each of these areas is included below to help navigate you:
+Major Site Areas (Links at Top of Page), include About, Topics, Regional Goals, Indicators, and Case Studies.
+A description of each of these areas is included below to aid in navigation:

 Popular Content, or those topics most frequently searched, have links to the right side of your screen.